Learn something new every day More Info... by email

 The 1960s saw the birth of much new technological advancement.
 The advances in technology began to spill into the art community, giving way to many unique styles of art.
 Once the Internet took off, this new digital media allowed the opportunity for artists to design unique creations using traditional and contemporary combinations that are now classified as digital art.

 Websites may showcase forms of digital art such as animations and drawings or paintings posted to the site.
-Synthesized music is also considered a digital art form because technically it is only possible through digital technology.
+Synthesized music is also considered a digital form of art because technically it is only possible through digital technology.
 Drawings, interactive installations, screenshots, digital prints on canvas and installation views of photographs are all considered forms of digital art.
-Any piece of art that becomes digital in its final version is considered digital art.

 Colleges and universities have adopted new majors in various forms of art, including new media and contemporary art.
 Digital art is fast becoming considered a reputable form of art that is a growing part of society.
 It is derived from the concept of traditional art forms, but with the components of new technology.
 There are even museums that are solely dedicated to showcasing different forms of digital art.